France to review military cooperation with Russia in future sanctions

 An aide to Hollande said that the Europeans would have to step up pressure on Russia once Crimeans vote in a referendum on Sunday that is likely to bring annexation by Moscow.

 "There are three levels.
-Level one is done, then level two and level three," the aide said ahead of the Monday meeting.
+Level 1 is done, then level 2 and level 3," the aide said ahead of the Monday meeting.

 Former President Nicolas Sarkozy had hailed the signing of the Mistral contract as evidence the Cold War was over.
 The contract has created about 1,000 jobs in France.